What's Going On Here?

 And How Is It?

-No idea.
+No idea!

 It's very late, I've just written this, and I'm going to type those three letters in a second to pop everything online.
-I'm still in the midst of a gentle site remodelling, with an eye squarely on full-content RSS / ATOM support.
+I'm still in the midst of a gentle site remodelling, with my eye on full-content RSS / ATOM support.
 I know my website style won't be for everyone, but I'd still like to give people access to the content if they'd like it.